Order of Saint John in Sweden

-It was founded in 1920 in Stockholm, Sweden, as an affiliate of the German Bailiwick of Brandenburg.
-In November 1946, it was granted a Royal Charter by King Gustav V as the Johanniterorden i Sverige.
-King Carl XVI Gustav is the current High Patron, and Queen Silvia is the First Honorary Member of the Order.
+It was founded in 1920 in Stockholm, Sweden, as an affiliate of the Evangelical-Lutheran Bailiwick of Brandenburg of Germany.
+In November 1946, it was granted a Royal Charter by King Gustaf V as the Johanniterorden i Sverige.
+King Carl XVI Gustaf is the current High Patron, and Queen Silvia is the First Honorary Member of the Order.

 Medals, honors, and other ceremonial decorations from the Order are officially open to all citizens; however, they are currently only awarded to members of the House of Nobility, making it a de facto noble order.